isomerpages/moe-kranjipri/_our-curriculum/Departments/Mother Tongue.md

 * Speak to your child in MTL whenever possible.

-* Show interest in your child’s MTL learning experiences and&nbsp;encourage&nbsp;him or her to them with you
+* Show interest in your child’s MTL learning experiences and encourage him or her to them with you

 * Have regular conversation with your child about his/her experience in class.